ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In speaking of a person&#x27;s faults,&#x27;
+Pray don&#x27;t forjret your own; .
+&#x27;Remember those with homes of glass .
+Should seldom threw a stone
+If we have nothing else to do&#x27;
+Than talk of those who sin,
+- Tig better we commence at home.
+And from that point begin.
+We have no right to jndge a man
+Until he&#x27;s fairly tried, . ., ,
+.
+Should we not like hi? company,
 &#x27;&quot;&quot;&#x27;&quot;Wo know the world is wide;
 , Some may have faults, and who has not?&#x27;
 .
 The old as well as&#x27; the young;